kanidm/kanidm/book/src/integrations/oauth2.md

 To support this Kanidm allows supplemental opaque origins to be configured on clients.

+> [!WARNING]
+>
+> The ability to configure multiple origins is NOT intended to allow you to share a single Kanidm client definition between multiple OAuth2 clients.
+This fundamentally breaks the OAuth2 security model and is NOT SUPPORTED as a configuration.
+Multiple origins is only to allow supplemental redirects within the _same_ client application.

 ```bash
 kanidm system oauth2 add-redirect-url <name> <url>
 kanidm system oauth2 remove-redirect-url <name> <url>